 With this great selection of putters, it can be hard to narrow down the best overall option, so you may have to take a little time to do research.
 Here are a few of the most common questions asked about the best ping putters on the market:

-The Ping PLD Anser putter stnads out as the best overall Ping putter in 2022.
+The Ping PLD Anser putter stands out as the best overall Ping putter in 2022.
 If you have never tried a Ping putter, now is the time to give it a shot and see what it can do for your game.
 The company has been making putters for over 50 years, and they are tour proven and of the highest quality.